nickheppleston/aws-training/associate-arch-training-gaps.md

 **Event Notifications for S3 Buckets**

-*Q: What are the possible event notifications for S3 buckets???*
+*Q: What are the possible event notifications for S3 buckets?*

+New Object notifications can be triggered by S3 to one of three possible endpoints:
+- SQS
+- SNS
+- Lambda

+Object notifications are generated when new objects are created (either through PUT or POST operations, through an S3 COPY operation, after a multi-part upload completes and when an RRS Object is lost.

 ## CIDR Addres Blocks